 July, 6th to 10th.
 Corsica, a French Mediterranean island right North of Sardegna, is the idyllic setting of this swank festival.
 The very best of funk, groove, pop and swing will be enjoyed for those who can afford its 230€ tickets.
 And, once you are there, we’d recommend you to stay a bit longer and chill in the azure island for a few days.
 Just because we all know how exhausting festival hopping can get 😉

 Rock En Seine

 August, 22nd to 24th.
 How does it sound to attend a huge music festival in a French chateau gardens?
 The Domaine national de Saint-Cloud, in the outskirts of Paris, is the site chosen for showcasing the biggest – and mainstream – artists and bands in the world as of right now.
 Tickets are, once again, costly (119€) but it could be worse, trust us.
 After all, it’s France!

 Fête des Lumieres

 December, 8th.
 Being the only one not related directly to music in the list, we couldn’t leave this spectacular festival apart.
 Every year, the city of Lyon gets dressed up on light, holding uncountable events all over and welcoming over 4 million visitors so we’d highly suggest you book your accommodation well in advance.
-Appart Ambiance has more than 70 sensational apartments downtown.
-And, once you are there and our favorite mountains in the world are so close by.. why not to take advantage and explore the French Alps from there?
-Hopefully by then they’ll be already full of snow-capped mountains!
+And, once you are there and our favorite mountains in the world are so close by, why not take advantage and explore the French Alps from there?
+Hopefully, by then they’ll be full of snow-capped mountains!
 But that’s another story, isn’t it?